 On all our labels we tell you exactly how many carbs there are from polyols, so you can take them away from the carbs to work out the actual amount of carbs your body can absorb.

-Below is our blueberry and lemon drizzle cake label:
+Below is an example of how to calculate net carbs for our blueberry and lemon drizzle cake:

 (total carbs - polyols = net carbs)

 For the blueberry and lemon drizzle cake

 Are all polyols the same?
 Can they all be ignored?

 The short answer to this question is no!

 Polyols are a name for a group of sweeteners — but some of them have more of an impact on blood sugar levels than others.
 This can be confusing, as some sweeteners like maltitol (a type of polyol widely used in cakes and bars) are labelled as "keto-friendly", despite the fact that they impact blood sugar levels.